indra-labs/indra/doc/whitepaper.md

 packets, will be identifiable by a hash chain sequence which is used by the nodes and clients to keep an account of the bandwidth remaining in a session.

+In order to enable all this, there is a difference in the signaling patterns in Indra.
+That is, all traffic must be prompted.
+All return packets come via codes delivered in an initial request packet outbound.
+This guarantees a very noisy pattern to routing data that does not easily correlate to data volume, and most especially not to endpoints of the paths, unless they exit, and the exit protocol is immediate.
+Exiting messages to Bitcoin and Lightning don't have immediate and direct outbound signals, they are mediated by validation steps and their outbound direction is random depending on the state of nodes' current peers.

 ## Routing

-Since other than Bitcoin and Lightning networks, Indra does not provide, by protocol, exit nodes to tunnel out of the network, the third and equally important endpoint for a 3 hop circuit is a rendezvous.
+Since other than Bitcoin and Lightning networks, Indra does not provide, by protocol, in its core implementation, exit nodes to tunnel out of the network, the third and equally important endpoint for a 3 hop circuit is a rendezvous.

 On each side of the rendezvous, the client and the server create a 6 step